figlinafik/OblivionEnhagedCam/obse_readme.txt

 IF YOU PURCHASED A RETAIL (NON-STEAM) VERSION OF OBLIVION:

-1. Copy obse_1_2_416.dll, obse_editor_1_2.dll, obse_loader.exe and the Data folder to your Oblivion directory.
+1. Copy obse_1_2_416.dll, obse_editor_1_2.dll, and obse_loader.exe to your Oblivion directory.
 This is usually in your Program Files folder, and should contain files called "Oblivion.exe" and "OblivionLauncher.exe".
-3. Run oblivion by running obse_loader.exe from the Oblivion directory.
+2. Run oblivion by running obse_loader.exe from the Oblivion directory.

 If you use a desktop shortcut to launch Oblivion normally, just update the shortcut to point to obse_loader.exe instead of oblivion.exe.

 IF YOU ARE USING THE STEAM VERSION OF OBLIVION:

-1. Copy obse_1_2_416.dll, obse_editor_1_2.dll, obse_steam_loader.dll and the Data folder  to your Oblivion directory.
+1. Copy obse_1_2_416.dll, obse_editor_1_2.dll, and obse_steam_loader.dll to your Oblivion directory.
 This is usually "C:\Program Files\Valve\Steam\SteamApps\common\oblivion".
 2. Ensure you have enabled the Steam community in-game, or OBSE will fail to load.
 Go to Steam > Settings > In-Game and check the box marked "Enable Steam Community In-Game".
 3. Launch Oblivion via Steam or by running Oblivion.exe.
 OBSE will automatically be run along with Oblivion when launched.
 To disable this, rename or move obse_steam_loader.dll.
 You do not need to use obse_loader.exe unless you are running the editor.

 RUNNING TES:CONSTRUCTION SET WITH OBSE:

 Scripts written with these new commands must be written via the TESConstructionSet launched with obse_loader.
 Open a command prompt window, navigate to your oblivion install folder, and type "obse_loader -editor".
 The normal editor can open plugins with these extended scripts fine, it just can't recompile them and will give errors if you try.

-As of v0021, the loader uses a different method to start the TESConstructionSet.
-The new implementation may be incompatible with some third-party plugins.
-To revert to the old method, use the '-oldinject' switch.

 [ Suggestions for Modders ]